-The introduction of BrewerBUILD™ Material offers an industry wide multifunctional solution addressing the challenges associated with redistribution layer (RDL)-first/Chip-last packaging in wafer- or panel-level processes.
+The introduction of the BrewerBUILD™ material series offers an industry-wide multifunctional solution addressing the challenges associated with redistribution layer (RDL)-first/chip-last packaging in wafer- or panel-level processes.

 To avoid known-good die loss during packaging, an alternate fan-out process called RDL-first/chip-last fan-out packaging is used, where the RDL is first built on a carrier wafer, and KGD are placed on top of a known good RDL location thereby avoiding KGD loss.
 The RDL-first process also offers other advantages in terms of finer line/space dimensions for RDL to offer complex routing for denser device integration and a higher I/O count.

 BrewerBUILD™ Material Series